ChiShingP/Scripts/Silent Installation/README.md

 <br>
 EXE: Notepad++, Dialpad, Teamviewer, Office 365, Acrobat DC

+Then it should remove selected (most of) built in Microsoft applications.

 File Structures:
 	<br>GWScript.ps1, run.bat in root
 	<br>create a new folder called "installers" with previously mentioned installers